-Pleural lipomas are the most common benign soft tissue tumour of the pleura.
+Pleural lipomas are the most common benign soft tissue tumor of the pleura.
 These lesions are thought to originate from the submesothelial layers of the parietal pleura, extending into the subpleural, pleural, or extrapleural space.
 Pleural lipomas are encapsulated fatty tumors with a slow growth rate.

 Normally asymptomatic and detected incidentally.
 In some cases, it causes pleural irritation with an urge to cough.
 When large, it can cause chest heaviness and breathlessness.